Close Menu

 What about non-solicitation agreements and confidentiality agreements?

 Whether non-solicitation agreements and confidentiality agreements will be impacted depends on the specific terms of those clauses.
 For example, non-solicitation agreements usually fall into two categories: non-solicitation of customers and clients; and, non-solicitation of employees.
-Arguably, prohibiting the solicitation of clients or customers could restricts and individual from obtaining employment.
-This will most certainly depend on the specifics of the situation and the courts interpretation of the phrase “restricts such covered individual from obtaining employment.”
+Arguably, prohibiting the solicitation of clients or customers could restrict an individual from obtaining employment.
+This will most certainly depend on the specifics of the situation and the court’s interpretation of the phrase “restricts such covered individual from obtaining employment.”

 In fact, the law provides that it does not affect any other provision of law affecting the ability of the employer to enter into an employment contract or other written agreement that protects specifically enumerated legitimate business interests with a prospective or current employee.
 In other words, an employer may still pursue an individual for stealing trade secrets, proprietary information, customer lists, and property of the employer.